-Russia, Ukraine to resume conflict talks Monday
+Russia, Ukraine To Resume Conflict Talks Monday

 Earlier Sunday, Podolyak, wrote on Twitter that Russia had stopped issuing “ultimatums” and as an alternative “carefully listens to our positions”.

-Zelensky stated Saturday that Russia had adopted a “fundamentally different approach” within the talks.
+Zelensky mentioned Saturday that Russia had adopted a “fundamentally different approach” within the talks.

-Meanwhile Russian President Vladimir Putin, who ordered his military into Ukraine on February 24, this week stated there had been “some positive shifts” within the dialogue and that negotiations had been being held nearly every day.
+Meanwhile Russian President Vladimir Putin, who ordered his military into Ukraine on February 24, this week mentioned there had been “some positive shifts” within the dialogue and that negotiations had been being held virtually every day.

-Note: (This story has not been edited by NDTV employees and is auto-generated from a syndicated feed.)